-In our last blog we talked about Kitchen trends for 2020, focusing on home design trends and how fixtures fit into that greater picture.
+In our last blog we talked about Kitchen trends, focusing on home design trends and how fixtures fit into that greater picture.
 There is a demand among homeowners for specific types of fixtures and luxury fixture finishes that stand out from the ordinary and make an aesthetically pleasing impact on a kitchen or bath space.
 What are these trends?

 Design Trends in Plumbing

 Exposed Plumbing – Since the advent of modern plumbing, bathroom and kitchen design has hidden away anything with the exception of faucets or handles.
 Everything else has been considered too unsightly.
 Breaking from this tradition, some designers are now choosing to highlight all of the pipes and valves that trace the path of the water back to the source and reveal how plumbing works.
 In the same way, some people are also asking for industrial elements like knurled patterns and “unfinished” plumbing fixtures.

 High-tech Faucets – In contrast, other consumers are asking for high-tech electronic faucets that take all the work out of using faucets or showers.
 These are especially in demand by homeowners who want a streamlined look and the best in instant gratification and convenience.